-During my CFP® studies, I had to learn the suggested “savings and debt ratios”.
-I thought this would be particularly relevant to anyone who is just getting started saving or getting out of debt.
-So, here goes!
+During my CFP® examination studying, I had to learn the suggested “savings and debt ratios”.
+I learned exactly how much professionals recommend you should be saving and in debt.

 In general, there are three debt-to-income ratios: consumer debt, housing debt, and total debt.
 These ratios are used to determine, in part, how you’re doing financially.
 As part of taking financial inventory, you’ll want to know your debt ratios.
 Note that some ratios compare monthly payments to gross income (before taxes) whereas others compare to net income (take-home pay).

 Consumer Debt Ratio

 Definition: Your consumer debt ratio is your debt other than housing and student loans, i.e. your credit cards, auto loans, and medical debt.

 Percentage: Generally, your consumer debt ratio should not exceed 20% of net income.
 An “excellent” consumer debt ratio is 10% or less.

 Calculation: To determine your consumer debt ratio, divide your monthly debt payments by your monthly take home pay.

 Housing Debt Ratio